Bandwidth/ap-docs/methods/applications/getApplicationsApplicationId.md

 {% method %}

 ## Fetch Application Information
 Gets information about one of your applications.
-No query parameters are supported.
+No query parameters are supported.For more information on how to integrate voice and messaging in your application, visit the <a href="http://dev.bandwidth.com/faq/#general">FAQ</a>

 ### Request URL